-Our graduate students are some of the most up and coming research from around the world.
+Our graduate students are in some of the most up and coming research from around the world.
 We pride ourselves in having a diverse set of individuals with skills sets in all areas.

 Megan Corgan is from San Diego, CA and is a recent graduate of the Equine Sciences undergraduate program.
 She is currently working on her Masters in Animal Sciences concentrating on Livestock Behavior and Welfare with Dr. Temple Grandin.
 Megan's research will be focused on Equine Behavior and Welfare, but she is excited to work on projects focusing on other species as well.
-During Megan's undergraduate experience, she bought her horse out of the colt training class and has loved growing together since.
+During Megan's undergraduate experience, she bought her horse out of the colt training class and have loved growing together since.
 Her and her horse have enjoyed being a member of the Ranch Horse team as an undergraduate and graduate student.
 Megan is also very passionate about teaching, as well as research, and is enjoying her time in various teaching assistant and teaching roles.

 Jilleen Haddix is pursuing a Master’s degree focused on Sustainable Beef Production Systems under the guidance of Dr. Jasmine Dillon.
-Jilleen grew up in Lake Orion, MI and spent most of her time either at OSMTech (Oakland Science, Mathematics and Technology Academy) or in dance classes at the dance studio managed by her mother.
+Jilleen grew up in Lake Orion, MI and spent most of her time either at Oakland Science, Mathematics and Technology Academy or in dance classes at the dance studio managed by her mother.
 She also cherished time spent at her grandfather’s dairy farm in northern Michigan where her love of animals began.
 After high school, Jilleen and her family moved to Beijing, China for four years where she studied Chinese language and worked as an English teacher at a bilingual and international pre-school.
-In 2009, she returned to the US where she graduated from Oakland University (Rochester, MI) with a B.A. in Mathematics and a minor in English.
+In 2009, she returned to the U.S. where she graduated from Oakland University in Rochester, MI with a B.A. in Mathematics and a minor in English.
 After graduation, she was offered a position at General Motors as a Safety Data Analyst in the Vehicle Safety and Analytics department and while employed at GM she earned an Applied Statistics Certification from Texas A&M. After several years in the automotive industry, she decided to join CSU so that she could combine her two loves – animals and mathematics.
 Her current research focuses on animal nutrition models and a life cycle assessment of a cow-calf operation.
 She has a special interest in regenerative grazing and nutrition.

-Bailey Klug grew up on her family's ranch in Yerington, Nevada where she primarily raised Polled Hereford cattle along with her brother and sisters.
+Bailey Klug grew up on her family's ranch in Yerington, NV where she primarily raised Polled Hereford cattle along with her brother and sisters.
 She graduated from the University of Nevada Reno in 2 years with a Bachelor's Degree in Veterinary Science.
 Deciding to continue her education, her and her husband moved to Colorado where Bailey is currently attending Colorado State University.
 She is a master's student in the Animal Science program with a focus on dairy science.
 Her deep passion for agriculture has made her strive for higher aspirations and has brought her much success.
 She wishes to continue her education and is driven to accomplish her goals within the cattle industry.

 Andrea Loudenback is a master’s student in Beef and Dairy Systems studying sustainable livestock production under Dr. Jasmine Dillon.
 She grew up in Sioux Falls, South Dakota where she developed a love for animals and a fascination for science.
-Andrea began her undergraduate studies at the University of Hawai’i at Manoa studying Marine Biology where she found that she desired an education that gave her the ability to work with a broad range of animals.
+Andrea began her undergraduate studies at the University of Hawaii at Manoa studying Marine Biology where she found that she desired an education that gave her the ability to work with a broad range of animals.
 After two years, she transferred to the University of Minnesota Twin Cities to pursue a degree in Animal Sciences while maintaining a minor in Marine Biology.
 While in Minnesota she spent time working in a sustainable cropping systems lab, deepening her knowledge about livestock species and their welfare, and pursuing independent research opportunities related to sustainable agriculture.
 Her current research focuses on using climate projections in Colorado to model the implications of climate change on dairy cattle productivity and welfare, economics, and forage quality.

 Matthew McQuagge is pursuing a Master’s degree in Equine Reproduction under Dr. Jason Bruemmer.
 He grew up in Florida being involved in both the horse and beef cattle industries and received his Bachelor’s in Animal Science from the University of Florida.
 Prior to attending CSU, Matthew spent two years working on a feedlot for Cactus Feeders in southwest Kansas.
 He hopes to eventually find a career in extension or production that combines his interests in both the beef and horse industries.